Charlize Theron Meets Mr Denis Mukwege @ Congo's Panzi Hospital for Raped Women

 The Congo is not a poor country, unlike other parts of the world.

-The London Times prints stories like Ruth’s, who was tied to a tree and raped by passing soldiers for several days at a time.
+The London Times printed stories like Ruth’s, who was tied to a tree and raped by passing soldiers for several days at a time.
 Dr. Mukwege was able to restore urinary continence and perform a colostomy on Ruth.
-She does not have a vagina and believes that she is no longer a woman.
+Now that this victim of savage sexual does not have a vagina, Ruth believes that she is no longer a woman.

 American Eve Ensler recently returned from the Congo, where her involvement is a long one.
-Interviewed by by NYTimes, Deborah Solomon’s questions are stilted and nonemotive.
-I get the distinct feeling that she doesn’t like Eve Ensler of Vagina Monologue fame.
+Interviewed by Deborah Solomon for the New York Times, the questions for Ensler are stilted and abrupt, leaving AOC with the distinct feeling that the writer doesn’t like Eve Ensler of Vagina Monologue fame at all.

-The London Times, who gives City of Joy far more credence than the NYTimes quotes V-Day UK as hoping to make the DRC’s conflict over minerals as unacceptable as blood diamonds.
-I agree and will contact the group to see if Anne of Carversville can assist in any way.
-I’m following this thread from CNN The new blood diamonds?
+The London Times, who gives City of Joy far more credence than the NYTimes, quotes V-Day UK as hoping to make the DRC’s conflict over minerals as unacceptable as blood diamonds.
+AOC is following this thread from CNN The new blood diamonds?

 In 2007 Eve Ensler wrote this article for Glamour magazine: Women Left for Dead — and the Man Who’s Saving Them.